-With all the marriages, affairs and secret children, the tangled web of houses and families in the popular Game of Thrones series can be confusing even for the biggest fans.
-Let’s take a look at the family trees of the surviving Game of Thrones houses and finally discover who on earth are Jon Snow’s real parents?
+With all the marriages, complicated relationships, and secret children, the tangled web of houses and families in the popular Game of Thrones series can be confusing even for the biggest fans.
+Let’s take a look at the family trees of the surviving Game of Thrones houses made with the help of our online family tree maker and finally discover who on earth are Jon Snow’s real parents?

 Stark Family Tree

 The children of Ned and Catelyn Stark are the key characters in the Game of Thrones family tree.